-- A. Sign up for an FSA ID at www.studentaid.gov/fsa-id/create-account/launch.
+- A. Sign up for an FSA ID at fsaid.ed.gov.
 The FSA ID serves as your digital signature for the Free Application for Federal Student Aid (FAFSA) and login information for Federal Student Aid websites. - B. Complete the Free Application for Federal Student Aid (FAFSA) - C. Submit all Required Documents to the Financial Services Office - D. If you decide to apply for Federal Student Loans - 1.
-Log on to www.studentaid.gov - Complete your Direct Loan Entrance Counseling the Federal Government requires you to complete entrance counseling to ensure that you understand the responsibilities and obligations you are assuming.
+Log on to www.directloans.gov - Complete your Direct Loan Entrance Counseling the Federal Government requires you to complete entrance counseling to ensure that you understand the responsibilities and obligations you are assuming.